Courses and Curriculum

 Program evaluation involves two separate but related skills: forecasting general social, economic, and civic trends; and evaluating particular social, economic, and civic programs.
 In this course, students learn key program evaluation concepts, principles, and techniques and then apply them in problem-solving exercises related to global aging with a focus on Asia.
 The elderly population of Asia is projected to exceed 900 million by the year 2050.
 In East and Southwest Asia, public health policies are just beginning to support "healthy aging in place," and pension systems are not yet well-developed.
 In this expert-led, group-organized, and class-wide capstone course, students learn about global aging and explore the humanitarian, economic and public health dilemmas posed by eldercare in East and Southwest Asia.
 By 2040, China alone is projected to have more than 400 million people age 60 or older.
 Students do individual and task group projects regarding how leading Chinese governmental bodies, ranging from national, provincial, and district-level ministries to the Chinese Communist Party, have defined the eldercare challenge; promoted "public-private partnerships" (or "PPP") programs; advanced community-based "healthy aging in place”; addressed the need for more geriatric medical practitioners and nursing professionals; and more.
 The last segment of the course is a multi-week research and writing project in which students describe, analyze, and assess China's subpopulation of "three needs" elderly citizens, and identify, evaluate, and prescribe reforms to existing PPP eldercare programs.
 The course concludes with a student-led presentation of the class's capstone report before a distinguished, multilingual, and multinational group of experts and leaders from the worlds of government, business, and the nonprofit sector.

-Note: This 1 c.u. course fulfills one of two capstone requirements
+Note: This 2 c.u. course fulfills one of two capstone requirements.

 Global leaders must work across three different types of boundaries: interpersonal boundaries, which involve relations with people who differ from oneself demographically, personality-wise, and otherwise; institutional boundaries, which involve working across government, nonprofit, and business organizations; and international boundaries, which involves both individual and institutional engagements that are carried on across national borders.
 This course introduces students to the latest and best empirical research literature on leadership.
 Students explore how to identify one’s own leadership-relevant traits, skills, and signature strengths, and how to learn from past and present global leaders whose careers arguably exemplify ethical and effective boundary-spanning leadership.
-Working quasi-independently with an assigned I-MPA advisor, each student produces a ten-point "Mini-Biographical Analysis" (M-BA) of a single significant global public leader.
-The M-BA is conducted as an advanced research and writing project that results in a paper that is deemed by the I-MPA faculty to be within the realm of professional if not publishable quality.
+Each student researches and presents a ten-point "Mini-Biographical Analysis" (M-BA) of a single significant global public leader.
+Students also meet with leaders in government, academia, international organizations, and business, who inspire and empower the I-MPA students by sharing their leadership experience.
+A sample of previous speakers include Dr. Nisha Botchwey, Dean of Hubert H. Humphrey School of Public Affairs, University of Minnesota; the Hon.
+John M. Bridgeland, former Director of White House Domestic Policy Council; the Hon.
+Stephen Goldsmith, former Mayor of Indianapolis and Professor, Harvard University; Dr. Ferdous Jahan, Senior Social Development Specialist at the World Bank; and the Hon.
+Marjorie Margolies, former U.S. Representative and President of Women’s Campaign International.

 *Academic credit is defined by the University of Pennsylvania as a course unit (c.u.).
 A course unit (c.u.) is a general measure of academic work over a period of time, typically a term (semester or summer).
 A c.u. (or a fraction of a c.u.) represents different types of academic work across different types of academic programs and is the basic unit of progress toward a degree.
 One c.u. is usually converted to a four-semester-hour course.